 The auteur theory suggests that a director is seen as the ‘author’, defining the details that make up the finished piece.
 A director’s job is to take charge of the creative process and make important decisions that affect how the finished film will look.
 Most directors work closely with various departments throughout the entire production, but for some directors, it is essential that they green-light every decision to ensure the finished film is exactly as they envisioned.

 Wes Anderson is one of these directors.
-A true auteur whose film catalogue has proved, time and time again, his ability to make films that have his own personal stamp.
+A true auteur whose film catalog has proved, time and time again, his ability to make films that have his own personal stamp.

 Anderson’s Point of View